XRPLF/xrpl-dev-portal/tool/INTERACTIVE_TUTORIALS_README.md

 ## Examples

 - **Send XRP** - The original interactive tutorial.
 (Much improved since its inception.)
-Uses the `include_code` to pull in the Example Code from an HTML file that also work as a stand-alone.
+Uses `{% code-snippet %}` to pull in the Example Code from an HTML file that also work as a stand-alone.
     - [Markdown](../content/tutorials/use-simple-xrp-payments/send-xrp.md)
     - [Example Code](../content/_code-samples/send-xrp/)
     - [Interactive Code](../assets/js/tutorials/send-xrp.js)